enderocean/cockpit/documentation/mapping.md

 ### 1.1 - Keyboard

-Event keys are mapped to actions like below:
+Event keys are mapped to actions as defined below:

 <br>